 • A lot of simplifications -> lower TCO;

-• Right solution for continuous business demands of predictive analysis, self-service reporting, high performance solutions and confirmed agility of other BI capabilities;
+• The right solution for continuous business demands of predictive analysis, self-service reporting, high-performance solutions and confirmed agility of other BI capabilities;

 • SAP BW/4HANA is fully ready as an EDW (Enterprise Data Warehouse) solution to cover different scenarios: Big Data, IoT and Operational Reporting – all in one place.